 If you’re one of the 60% of people who never learned to sew, you can still find creative ways to express your unique style and personalize your clothes.
 For anyone who prioritizes originality when it comes to fashion, try a DIY approach to set your outfit apart from the crowd.
-One of the easiest ways to customize your wardrobe is taking items you no longer wear or found in a thrift store, and adding something of your own to it.
-A plain t-shirt, tote bag or pair of jeans can become the canvas for your artistic vision with just a small amount of effort, ingenuity and these No-Sew Hacks for Personalizing Your Clothing and Accessories.
+One of the easiest ways to customize your wardrobe is by taking items you no longer wear or found in a thrift store, and adding something of your own to it.
+A plain t-shirt, tote bag, or pair of jeans can become the canvas for your artistic vision with just a small amount of effort, ingenuity, and these No-Sew Hacks for Personalizing Your Clothing and Accessories.

 No-Sew Hacks for Personalizing Your Clothing and Accessories

-Silk Screen Graphics, Patterns and Words
+Silk Screen Graphics, Patterns, and Words

 Iron-on Patches Give You Punk-Rock Flare

-Ironing patches onto your jackets, jeans and bags can be a great way to let everyone know about your favorite band, causes you support, or just a cartoon character you really like.
+Ironing patches onto your jackets, jeans and bags can be a great way to let everyone know about your favorite band, causes you to support, or just a cartoon character you really like.
 Patches have long been a fashion symbol of counterculture and prominent badges of identity.
 A patch can be like a tattoo, but without the lifelong commitment, serving as a simple, visual representation that adds character to any outfit.
-Iron-on patches only work on certain fabrics like cotton, denim and polyester.
+Iron-on patches only work on certain fabrics like cotton, denim, and polyester.
 If you want to use a patch on a leather or nylon fabric, you’ll need to sew it instead.

 Get Crafty with Your Scissors

-Sometimes, just a few snips is all it takes to enhance your look.
-Oscar de la Rente, Tom Ford and Michael Kors all featured fringe in their spring/summer 2019 looks during New York Fashion Week.
-Making your own fringe is an easy addition to any t-shirt, skirt or pair of jeans.
+Sometimes, just a few snips are all it takes to enhance your look.
+Oscar de la Rente, Tom Ford, and Michael Kors all featured fringe in their spring/summer 2019 looks during New York Fashion Week.
+Making your own fringe is an easy addition to any t-shirt, skirt, or pair of jeans.
 Use a ruler to cut the edge where you want the fringe to begin.
 Mark your fringe lines at even intervals on the ruler using a washable fabric pen or chalk.
 Next, cut the hem off your clothing, and then cut the vertical lines to create your fringe.
 You can add beads, or knot the fringe to achieve different looks.

 When you feel like your clothing accurately represents who you are, you’ll walk through the world with confidence.
-Taking a homemade, hands on approach ensures that every outfit tells a story and makes for the most visually interesting pieces.
-Recycling old clothing to create a brand new style also helps minimize waste and is better for the environment than purchasing trendy, fast-fashion pieces.
+Taking a homemade, hands-on approach ensures that every outfit tells a story and makes for the most visually interesting pieces.
+Recycling old clothing to create a brand-new style also helps minimize waste and is better for the environment than purchasing trendy, fast-fashion pieces.
 While it may take a little more work, experimenting with homemade designs may soon become your new favorite pastime.